phebsv/CPU-SCHEDULING-OS-PROJECT/README.md

 1. MLFQ Scheduling
    - Queue Demotion Timing Issue - Processes are not being demoted to lower priority queues at the correct time.
    - Queue Level Tracking Issue - The scheduler incorrectly tracks which queue processes belong to.
+2. Gantt Chart
+   - SRTF inaccurate gantt chart in GUI.
+However, terminal output shows the accurate gantt chart for the program.
+   - Some visualization of the Gantt Chart isn't aligned with the time.

 **Limitations**
 1. MLFQ implementation uses dynamic queue-based priorities only.
 Static process priorities are not supported

 **Incomplete Features**
 1. No boost time feature in MLFQ
+2. No context switch delay

 **Members and its' contribution**